Criticism of Islam: Apostasy

+Commenting on the death penalty for apostasy, William Montgomery Watt states that "In Islamic teaching, such penalties may have been suitable for the age in which Muhammad lived.".
+However, the death penalty for atheism remains in force in 13 Muslim-majority countries.

+Mercy and procedural protections in classical Islamic law

+Despite the theoretical severity of the punishment for apostasy, classical Islamic jurisprudence incorporated significant procedural protections that made execution extremely rare.
+Historian Sadakat Kadri notes that executions for apostasy were uncommon because "it was widely believed" that any accused apostate "who repented by articulating the shahada (LA ILAHA ILLALLAH – 'There is no God but God') had to be forgiven" and their punishment delayed until after Judgement Day.

+The standard procedure required a waiting period during which the accused was given ample time to repent and return to Islam.
+During this time, a scholar would engage with the individual, answer their doubts, and attempt to resolve their theological questions.
+If the accused simply recited the shahada at any point, the punishment was immediately suspended.
+Legal scholars also recognized that an accused apostate could avoid punishment by outwardly recanting, even if their internal beliefs remained unchanged, as state officials could not punish unmanifested belief.

+The kind of apostasy which the jurists generally deemed punishable was of the political kind—i.e., apostasy combined with sedition or treason against the state—although there were considerable legal differences of opinion on this matter.
+According to legal historian Sadakat Kadri, "state officials could not punish an unmanifested belief even if they wanted to."

 Some contemporary Islamic jurists, such as Hussein-Ali Montazeri have argued or issued fatwas that state that either the changing of religion is not punishable or is only punishable under restricted circumstances.

 According to Yohanan Friedmann, "The real predicament facing modern Muslims with liberal convictions is not the existence of stern laws against apostasy in medieval Muslim books of law, but rather the fact that accusations of apostasy and demands to punish it are heard time and again from radical elements in the contemporary Islamic world."

-Sadakat Kadri noted that "state officials could not punish an unmanifested belief even if they wanted to".

-The kind of apostasy which the jurists generally deemed punishable was of the political kind, although there were considerable legal differences of opinion on this matter.

 Wael Hallaq states that "[in] a culture whose lynchpin is religion, religious principles and religious morality, apostasy is in some way equivalent to high treason in the modern nation-state".

 Also Bernard Lewis consider the apostasy as a treason and "a withdrawal, a denial of allegiance as well as of religious belief and loyalty".

 The English historian C. E. Bosworth suggests the traditional view of apostasy hampered the development of Islamic learning, like philosophy and natural science, "out of fear that these could evolve into potential toe-holds for kufr, those people who reject God."